▪ / About / ▪

 Cher Tan

-is an essayist, critic & editor living & working on unceded Wurundjeri land (so-called “Melbourne”).
-She previously lived in Kaurna Yerta/Adelaide & Singapore, where she was born & raised.
+is an essayist, critic and editor living and working on unceded Wurundjeri land (so-called “Melbourne”).
+She previously lived in Kaurna Yerta/Adelaide and Singapore, where she was born and raised.

-Her essays, criticism & other written work has been published widely, including in Sydney Review of Books, Hyperallergic, Kill Your Darlings, Cordite, Gusher magazine, Catapult, The Guardian, Art Guide Australia & The Age, among many others.
+Her essays, criticism and other written work have been published widely, including in Sydney Review of Books, Hyperallergic, Kill Your Darlings, Cordite, Gusher magazine, Catapult, The Guardian, Art Guide Australia and The Age, among many others.

-She is the reviews editor at Meanjin Quarterly & an editor at LIMINAL magazine, as well as a freelance editor for one-off book & thesis projects.
+She is an editor at LIMINAL magazine, as well as a freelance editor for book & thesis projects.
 In 2023 she was a book columnist at the ABC.
+From 2020–2025 she was reviews editor at Meanjin Quarterly.

-Cher’s work & practice thinks through technology, late capitalism, borders & boundaries, power & complicity, & the construction of identity, self, & culture in a hyperreal world.
+Cher’s work and practice thinks through technology, late capitalism, borders & boundaries, power & complicity, and the construction of identity, self, & culture in a hyperreal world.

-Read an interview with Cher in LIMINAL here, with The Wheeler Centre here & with Writers Victoria here.
+Read an interview with Cher in LIMINAL here, with The Wheeler Centre here and with Writers Victoria here.
 Other press & reviews can be found here.

 Grimalkin (2014–2018) | Spiteward (2017–2020)